The Governance Board of Vaughan Park Anglican Retreat Centre invites applications for Vaughan Park Residential Scholarships in 2021.

 How to apply

-Applications should be made, in writing, to the Scholarship Grants Committee of the Vaughan Park Governance Board and should include:
+Applications should be made in writing to the Scholarship Grants Committee of the Vaughan Park Governance Board and include:

 - a short biography